Edit

 Access to a Copilot-supported capacity

 To use the standalone Copilot experience, you must have access to a Copilot-supported capacity.
 Use a dedicated Fabric Copilot capacity (FCC).
-If your organization has an FCC, all Copilot usage across Power BI is automatically billed to a single, centralized capacity.
-If your org doesn't have an FCC, standalone Copilot automatically selects a workspace linked to a capacity that supports Copilot (that is, it's linked to an F2 capacity or higher, it's in a supported region, and it's enabled for Copilot) for usage tracking and billing.
+If your organization has an FCC, all Copilot usage across Power BI automatically bills to a single, centralized capacity.
+If your organization doesn't have an FCC, standalone Copilot automatically selects a workspace linked to a capacity that supports Copilot (that is, it's linked to an F2 capacity or higher, it's in a supported region, and it's enabled for Copilot) for usage tracking and billing.
 If you don't have access to an FCC or access to a workspace backed by a capacity that supports Copilot, you can't use the standalone Copilot experience.

 Autoselection of a Copilot workspace

 The service automatically selects a workspace from a partially randomized list of eligible workspaces, weighted toward workspaces with more available capacity.
 This approach helps balance usage and prevents overloading any single capacity.
 This selection persists across sessions as long as the workspace remains Copilot-enabled and has available capacity.
-If the workspace becomes disabled for Copilot or reaches its capacity limit, the service automatically reassigns a new one and notifies the user.
+If the workspace becomes disabled for Copilot or reaches its capacity limit, the service automatically reassigns a new one and notifies you.
 If an FCC becomes available, it always overrides the autoselected workspace.
-Users receive a dismissible notification showing the chosen workspace and a direct option to change it.
+You receive a dismissible notification showing the chosen workspace and a direct option to change it.

 Screenshot of the standalone Copilot confirmation that the workspace was autoassigned via autoselection.